matthewfornear/mnemosyne/README.md

 ## Troubleshooting
 - If you get HTML or login pages instead of JSON, your cookies or session fields are likely expired or incorrect.
 - If you hit rate limits, increase the random sleep interval in the scripts.
-- For more fields (like group description), you will need to adapt the enrichment script to use a different Facebook GraphQL query.
+- For more fields (like group description), you will need to adapt the enrichment script to use a different Facebook GraphQL query or scrape HTML.

 ---